 Almost every city has a brocantes or a flea-market.
 These are vibrant, colorful places where you can find a lot of cheap souvenirs and authentic unusual gifts.
 The most famous brocante in the country are probably the ones at Lille and the island city: L’Isle-sur-la-Sorgue.

 Just like every European country, France has a lot of free walking tours in most popular tourist destinations.
 Aix en Provence, Lille, Nice, Marseille, Bordeaux, Beziers, Nimes, Montpellier, Strasbourg, Paris.
 All of these places have free walking tours covering the most popular local sights.
 I know you might think that most of these cities are expensive, especially during the spring and summer but like I mentioned traveling on a budget is completely possible.
-One good example of that is this article with cheap things to do in Nice, which is, by the way, one of the most expensive cities in the country during the summer.
+One good example of that is this article with cheap things to do in Nice and this one featuring some hidden gems in Paris, which are, by the way, two of the most expensive cities in the whole country.

 Related: How to visit Paris in a day